TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 2/James 2.20.md

 ---

-But wilt thou know, O vain man, that faith apart from works is barren?
+But do you want to know, vain man, that faith apart from works is dead?